DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 The camera has a fixed and effective focal length of 24mm.
 Though this is limiting in some respects, it still features great glass and will yield crisp results.

-Will all these features, only being 2.3 x 1.6 x 1.4″, and weighing just 4.66 oz with an SD card and battery, this is a camera any vlogger can take with them mots anywhere.
+Will all these features, only being 2.3 x 1.6 x 1.4″, and weighing just 4.66 oz with an SD card and battery, this is a camera any vlogger can take with them most anywhere.

-however, if your vlog includes that and you need a compact action camera, the RX0 II is top of the line.
+however, if your vlog includes that and you need a compact action camera, the RX0 II is top-of-the-line.
 In addition to the details listed above, wireless connectivity and S-Log compatibility will make this an easy camera to add to your workflow.